sajalshrivastav/AerChain/README.md

   - Vendor proposals can have different formats
   - Easy to add new fields without migrations
   - Good for rapid prototyping
-- **Alternative Considered**: PostgreSQLejected due to rigid schema requirements)
+- **Alternative Considered**: PostgreSQL (rejected due to rigid schema requirements)

 **3. OpenRouter for AI Integration**
 - **Decision**: Use OpenRouter instead of direct OpenAI API
 - **Reasoning**:
   - Access to multiple models (GPT-4o, GPT-4o-mini, Claude, etc.)
   - Cost optimization by choosing appropriate model per task
-  - Fallback options if one provider hs
+  - fallback options if one provider has issues/outages.
   - Single API for multiple providers
 - **Cost Optimization**: Use GPT-4o-mini for parsing (cheaper, faster) and GPT-4o for complex generation